gensart-x/sora-erlyana/README.md

 > ⚠ Do note too that if you want to use Sora, USE, IT, WISELY.
 Or I will remove the try-out link above and block your number from Sora.

-## Current Status 🟡
+## Current Status 🟢

-I don't have any new feature ideas for this bot at the moment, but I'm keeping an eye on the repo for updates or errors.
+Actively maintained, this June 2024 will come some new features for Sora.

 # Technology Used <!-- {docsify-ignore} -->